KEOL Broadcasting Manual

 KEOL’s DJs and staff are expected to act in a professional manner in the station, on the air, at any KEOL sponsored events or in any kind of public setting where KEOL might be represented (i.e., “Hello I’m DJ SoAndSo on KEOL”).
-DJs that act in an unprofessional manner, as determined by the station manager or student codes of conduct, may face disciplinary action which may include permanent removal from KEOL.
+DJs that act in an unprofessional manner, as determined by the station manager, program director or student codes of conduct, may face disciplinary action which may include permanent removal from KEOL.

 The DJ signed on the log is solely responsible for any and all occurrences in the KEOL building.
 This includes the actions of guests.
 DJs will be charged, fined and/or disciplined for any preventable damages that occur while they are the current signed operator.
 This may include removal from the air.
 DJs are expected to keep the KEOL facilities clean and orderly.
 Leaving messes will lead to loss of privileges.
 Anyone leaving a mess, not putting media away properly or any other activity that leaves the station disorderly may face disciplinary action.